 The best hot tent will be like a home away from home.
 You will be snug and warm whilst enjoying the awesome experience of camping in those winter months when the stars seem to shine just a little brighter and the air is a touch crisper.
 A hot tent is not just a short-term, cheap item – instead it is a long term investment in an adventure you will never forget.

 I recently took up hot tent camping and I can’t tell you how gutted I am that I have been missing out all this time (experienced hot tent campers you know what I mean).
 Hot tent camping is the purest form of outdoor adventure I have experienced to-date.
 This was made so much better by using the right hot tent!
 You need to ensure that you pick one which is the right size, will withstand the rigours of your trip and be long-lasting so that once you get the bug you have a tent which you can get use time and time again.

 Just remember to stay safe and use all the common sense precautions to ensure you don’t end up setting you tent on fire!

-- Have you ever wondered how to clean a tent that...
+Have you ever wondered how to stay clean while camping?...